Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Research Challenges and Future Directions

-\begin{itemize} \item[$\bullet$] \textbf{Lightweight encryption.} One of the oldest and most popular technique used in information security is cryptography, and its use to protect valuable information is usually relying on symmetric encryption and decryption algorithms such as elliptic curve cryptography (ECC), homomorphic hash function and secret sharing technology.
-A secure lightweight ECC-Based protocol, i.e., Broadcast based Secure Mobile Agent Protocol (BROSMAP)~\cite{Hasan2017Secure}, has been improved to fulfill the needs of Multi-agent based IoT Systems in general and obtained a better performance than its predecessor with the same security requirements.
-HE assisted MPC framework~\cite{Xu2020VerifyNet}, enabling a participant to compute functions on values while keeping the values hidden, can allow certain mathematical operations (such as aggregation) to be performed directly on ciphertexts, without prior decryption.
-However, cryptography algorithms usually require complicated computation protocols and may not be achieved efficiently. \item[$\bullet$] \textbf{High-efficiency secure protocol}.
-Secure protocols are designed to enable computation over data distributed between different parties so that only the result of the computation is revealed to the participants, but no other privacy information.
-Secure protocols usually combine several efficient security and privacy techniques, e.g., MPC, DP and HE, and need several interactions to exchange intermediate results.
-However, too many interactions may increase the information leakage risk, communication and computing overhead.
-Besides, it is also challenging to explore generic secure protocols over remote parties especially for complicated scenarios and various applications.
-To realize the efficient communication protocol in trust and secure environment, an alternative way is to increase the transmission rate using intelligent reflecting surface (IRS) by smartly reconfiguring the wireless propagation environment, with the help of massive low-cost passive reflecting elements integrated on a planar surface, and to enable cover communication \cite{8910627}. \item[$\bullet$] \textbf{Model compression.}.
-High accuracy of large neural networks are often achieved by paying the cost of hungry memory consumption and complex computational capability, which greatly impedes the deployment and development in distributed systems \cite{9043731}.
-To efficient accelerating the learning process, privacy preservation based methods, such as compact model \cite{8864005,DBLP:journals/corr/abs-1901-10074}, tensor decomposition \cite{8536415}, data quantization \cite{9238510} and network sparsification \cite{Luo_2021_CVPR}, are recent key advances. \end{itemize}
+Secure protocols are designed to enable computation over data distributed between different parties so that only the result of the computation is revealed to the participants, but no other private information.
+Secure protocols usually combine several efficient security and privacy techniques, e.g., MPC, DP, and HE, and need several interactions to exchange intermediate results.
+However, too many interactions may increase the information leakage risk, communication, and computing overhead.
+Besides, it is also challenging to explore generic secure protocols over remote parties, especially for complicated scenarios and various applications.
+To realize an efficient communication protocol in a trusted and secure environment, an alternative way is to increase the transmission rate using an intelligent reflecting surface (IRS) by smartly reconfiguring the wireless propagation environment, with the help of massive low-cost passive reflecting elements integrated on a planar surface and to enable cover communication \cite{Wu2020Towards}.